 They are easily provoked or aggressive, shown by constantly getting into physical fights or assaulting others.

 They recklessly disregard their safety and/or the safety of others.

 They consistently act irresponsibly, shown by quitting a job with no plans for another one or not paying bills.

 They do not feel remorse, shown by indifference to or rationalization of hurting or mistreating others.

 Antisocial personality disorder is diagnosed only in people aged 18 years or older.

 Antisocial personality disorder is very difficult to treat.
 There is no evidence that any particular treatment results in long-term improvement.
-Thus, doctors focus on some more immediate goal, such as avoiding legal consequences.
-However, identifying and treating children with conduct disorder as early as possible may help lessen the social problems caused by antisocial personality disorder.
+Thus, doctors focus on some more immediate goal, such as avoiding harm to others and illegal behaviors.
+However, identifying and treating children with conduct disorder Conduct Disorder A conduct disorder involves a repetitive pattern of behavior that violates the basic rights of others.
+Children with a conduct disorder are selfish and insensitive to the feelings of others... read more as early as possible may help lessen the social problems caused by antisocial personality disorder.

 Contingency management is a type of behavioral therapy in which the person is rewarded for positive behavioral changes.